Trends in the Development of the Logistics Industry

 4. Flexibility and support for various products

-Most partners of logistics companies have different groups of orders that require variability in service, so it is important for logistics operators to support both orders of the "Fast delivery" type, with the need to comply with short service intervals , the use of hyperlocal delivery in small macro zones around points of issue of orders, with the involvement of pedestrian couriers, bicycle couriers, as well as oversized orders for LTL tasks, marketplaces, furniture, with the involvement of heavy-duty transport, the availability of loading and unloading operations, etc.
+Most partners of logistics companies have different groups of orders that require variability in service, so it is important for logistics operators to support both orders of the "Fast delivery" type, with the need to comply with short service intervals, using hyperlocal delivery in small macro zones around order pick-up points, with the involvement of pedestrian couriers, bicycle couriers, as well as oversized orders for LTL tasks, marketplaces, furniture, with the involvement of heavy-duty transport, the availability of loading and unloading operations, etc.

 5. Artificial intelligence, "smart logistics"